eyecatchup/vue-cookieconsent/README.md

 ```
 ### Usage

 The Cookieconsent instance is globally available via `this.$cc`, providing the full library API.
-See the Cookieconsent [API documentation](https://github.com/orestbida/cookieconsent/#api-methods) for all avilable methods.
+See the Cookieconsent [API documentation](https://github.com/orestbida/cookieconsent/#api-methods) for all available methods.

-Register a handler to be executed whenever the consent settings change:
+To hook into the library's event callbacks, there's an additional `on` method, which can be used in your Vue components to register a handler to be executed whenever the consent settings change.

 ```js
 export default defineComponent({